Long after The End descended upon the Old World...

 Animal Companions, Items, and Item Customization

 Players can customize their characters by selecting from a vast array of and animal companions.
-The source book supplies nine animal companions and almost 200 items, including books, clothing, light sources, elixirs & brews, kits, body armor, ranged & melee weapons, and item accessories.
+The first book supplies nine animal companions and almost 200 items, including books, clothing, light sources, elixirs & brews, kits, body armor, ranged & melee weapons, and item accessories.
 Characters begin with a slightly more limited selection and can expand their inventory as they level.
 Characters can may also customize many of their items, cosmetically and statistically.
 Finally, characters may discover some magical or legendary items throughout game play.
-The source book provides 20 items for them to discover or seek out.